 - Turn halfway: Don't forget to shake your basket or flip the corn halfway for even roasting of the corn.

-- Adjust air frying time: Since air fryers differ in temperature, adjust the cook time towards the end to reach your preferred doneness.
+- Adjust air frying time: Since air fryers differ in temperature, adjust the cooking time towards the end to reach your preferred doneness.
 Mine usually take 10-12 minutes.

 Frequently Asked Questions

 Sometimes adding too much oil in the seasoning can cause the foods to get greasy and prevent it from crisping.
-Which is why, in this recipe we hold off on adding any wet seasoning till after roasting.
+If your corn is not crispy, add the wet seasoning (if using) after roasting.

-I would not recommend using frozen corn in this recipe, simply because it will not crisp as expected.
+I would not recommend using frozen corn in this recipe because it will not crisp up as expected.
 The results will be more like steamed corn as opposed to roasted.

 📖 Recipe